Shannondell Model Railroad

 MOW is not simply a discretionary task for railroads.
 All maintenance that can affect safe railroad operation is governed by laws, rules and regulations of the various governments under which a railroad must operate.
 In the United States the individual states will mandate various aspects of MOW a railroad must adhere to.
 At the national level, the Federal Railroad Administration (FRA) and the Surface Transportation Board (STB) are the main agencies governing railroad operations.
 In addition, various standards and best practices are promulgated by the Association of American Railroads (AAR) and by the American Railway Engineering and Maintenance-of-Way Association (AREMA).

-The following buttons link to the topics indicated.
+For more on Maintenance of Way, use the following buttons to link to the topics indicated.

 Track Bed